 Find out more about our supply chain courses:

 The Department of Supply Chain Management endeavors to:

-The supply chain management graduate program at the W. P. Carey School of Business is ranked No. 6 in the nation by U.S. News & World Report and our undergraduate program is ranked No. 3.
+The Department of Supply Chain Management is one of the top-ranked supply chain departments in the nation.
+Currently, W. P. Carey is ranked No. 2 in the nation by U.S. News & World Report for undergraduate programs and No. 3 for graduate programs.